hummat/hummat.github.io/_posts/2021-05-27-on-context.md

 ---
 layout: post
 title: Context
-abstract: A short introduction to context and its importance in machine learning.
-This also serves as an introduction to the upcoming article on attention.
+abstract: A short introduction to the importance of context in machine learning which also serves as an introduction to the upcoming article on attention.
 tags: [context, attention]
 category: learning
 thumbnail: /images/context.png